 An RF (radio frequency) remote can be used to control components that are out of the line of sight of typical IR (infrared) remotes.
 RF signals can pass through walls and ceilings, which makes this type of remote a good option for controlling your connected sources from another room.

 Since RF signals can pass through walls, a universal RF remote is another great option for controlling your system from another room.

 A Wi-Fi capable universal remote can control the receiver and connected sources from any room using Wi-Fi and and IR blasters.

 Need help figuring it all out?

 There's a lot to consider when shopping for a multi-zone home theater receiver.
 Our product pages are designed to help you through the process.
 You'll find loads of useful information under the "Details" tab for any given receiver, and you can access the owner's manual from there also.
-Our expert advisors are happy to answer any questions you might have via phone, email, or chat.
+Our Advisors are happy to answer any questions you might have.
+Contact us today for expert shopping help.

 In a well-designed home, form and function are on the same team.
 Furnishings and appliances smoothly serve your family and guests.
 You should expect no less from your audio/video gear.
 But first you need a plan, and that’s where your Crutchfield A/V design specialist comes in.
 Submit a system design request today!
 You’ll receive a detailed system plan and a link to a pre-filled shopping cart.